Industry experts offer investment ideas that could reward children or grandchildren in the decades to come.

 Such a long-term timeframe requires built-in flexibility to accommodate potentially sweeping changes to the investment landscape.
-That’s why James Carthew, research director at investment trust research company QuotedData, opts for Capital Gearing Trust (LSE:CGT) from the Association of Investment Companies’ flexible investment sector, which can hold a range of asset types.
+That’s why James Carthew, research director at investment trust research company QuotedData, would opt for a fund from the Association of Investment Companies’ flexible investment sector, which can hold a range of asset types.

 “It has been the best performing investment trust of any type over the past 37 years,” he says.
 “Its focus on avoiding losing money should offer a smoother ride, its zero-discount policy helps avoid wild swings in discounts and premiums, annual costs are just 0.7% and its current bias towards securities that offer some protection against inflation is an additional comfort.”

 Dimensional World Equity